livegnik/2way-design/2WAY High-Level Design.md

 Upon receiving these JSON documents from clients or the backend/system, the Graph Manager manipulates the 2WAY Graph as requested.
 If logging is necessary, the documents are sent to the Key Manager for timestamping and signing before being passed to the Log Manager.

-The messages processed by the Graph Manager result in new objects being created, updated, or deleted in the database via the Storage Manager.
+The messages processed by the Graph Manager result in objects being created, updated, or deleted in the database via the Storage Manager.
 Additionally, the Graph Manager ensures that any necessary updates are made to the Graph in RAM.

 When the Graph Manager receives a message from the Network Manager (i.e., from another server), it processes the received documents and logs them in a similar manner, ensuring consistent and secure updates across the system.